 Since Burkitt lymphoma is very aggressive, the diagnosis of this disease requires urgent hospitalization and the immediate start of therapy.
-However, Burkitt lymphoma is often very responsive to the currently recommended intensive chemotherapy regimens, and There are no signs or symptoms of lymphoma, and a significant period of time (usually defined by years) has passed during which there are no relapses. rates for this disease remain high.
+However, Burkitt lymphoma is often very responsive to the currently recommended intensive chemotherapy regimens, and cure rates for this disease remain high.

 Treatment options are determined based on low- versus high-risk status.
 The combination of agents used for low and high-risk diseases are similar; but, high-risk patients are given additional treatment.
 All of the treatments used are intensive, using high doses of drugs given frequently.

 Specific treatment options for adults include the regimens described below: